rafaelurben/django-account/README.md

-# Django accounts
+# django-account

-A simple django app used in [app.rafaelurben.ch/account](https://app.rafaelurben.ch/account) to manage user accounts.
-Not meant to be used elsewhere without further modifications.
+A simple django app used in [app.rafaelurben.ch/account](https://app.rafaelurben.ch/account) for users to manage their profile and authentication methods.

 Depends on [social-auth-app-django](https://github.com/python-social-auth/social-app-django)
 and [django-passkeys](https://github.com/mkalioby/django-passkeys).